deadbaed/vim-epitech/readme.md

 ## features
-* adds epitech header into **.c**, **.cpp**, **.h** files or in a **Makefile**, following the new header style (2017).
+* adds epitech header into **.c**, **.cpp**, **.h** files or in a **Makefile**, following the new header style (2017 and later).

 ## install
 use your favorite vim plugin manager.

+## usage
+run `:TekAddHeader` in normal mode and follow the instructions given by the plugin.

 ## credits
 plugin based off [Le-Bit/vim-epitech](https://github.com/Le-Bit/vim-epitech),